drux31/de-zoomcamp-2024/01-docker-terraform/README.md

 ``

 I already had a GCP account from the previous cohort, so no particular config needed.
 We're all set for the course.

+#### Terraform (little) presentation :
+Terraform is an open source software for infrastructure as a code (IaaS).
+&rarr; IaaS : Terraform, why ?
+* simplicity in keeping track of infra ;
+* easier collabolation ;
+* reproductibility.

+&rarr; why not :
+* does not manage and update code on configuration ;
+* does enable changes to immutable resources ;
+* not used to manage resources not definfed in terraform.

+terraform will run a provider on your local machine that will help you manage resources for a given provider (GCP in our case).

+&rarr;  Key terraform command :
+* init - get me the provider I need ;
+* plan - what am I about to do (once I define the resource I need) ;
+* appy - execute and build the infrastructure as stated in the code ;
+* destroy - will destroy everything in the terraform file.

+### Official resources.
 * [terraform](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/01-docker-terraform/1_terraform_gcp/terraform) ;
 * [GCP](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/1_terraform_gcp/2_gcp_overview.md).